Vegan Pumpkin Cheesecake

 How To Serve Cheesecake

-After the vegan pumpkin cheesecake has chilled in the fridge, it will firm up, resulting in a nice, creamy cheesecake filling.
+After the vegan pumpkin cheesecake has chilled in the fridge, it will firm up, yielding a rich, creamy cheesecake filling.

 The next step will be to remove the sides of the springform pan.
 Once you cut the slices, you can serve them with a drizzle of the date caramel sauce and/or vegan whipped cream.